stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 Please stay with me for a few short examples of actions and reactions:

-*If you hold down the right arrow key, your character will move to the right until it runs into a wall.*
+> If you hold down the right arrow key, your character will move to the right until it runs into a wall.

 Both holding down the arrow key and the player being next to a wall are actions.
 They cause a reaction.

-*If you click the left mouse button, your character shoots a bullet towards the cursor. <br>
+> If you click the left mouse button, your character shoots a bullet towards the cursor. <br>
-The bullet gets destroyed when it hits a wall.*
+> The bullet gets destroyed when it hits a wall.

 Both the clicking of the mouse button and the bullet hitting a wall are actions.
 They cause a reaction.

-*If you click the left mouse button, your character shoots a bullet towards the cursor. <br>
+> If you click the left mouse button, your character shoots a bullet towards the cursor. <br>
-When the bullet hits a wall it gets destroyed and the player starts moving towards  <br>
-the point where the bullet hit the wall.*
+> When the bullet hits a wall it gets destroyed and the player starts moving towards the point where the bullet hit the wall.*

 Both the clicking of the mouse and the bullet being destroyed are actions.
 This time they even cause an interesting reaction.

 Any action can trigger any reaction.
 A single action triggering multiple reactions can create interesting mechanics.